rakeshranderia/technology-leadership/README.md

 My career has largely been spent in organisations where the technology leader needs to operate at both levels:

-**setting direction with executives and the Board, while still remaining close enough to the technology to understand how it is actually delivered.**
+**Setting direction with executives and the Board, while still remaining close enough to the technology to understand how it is actually delivered.**

 That has shaped how I approach technology leadership.